 Main picture: View of the Hill Presbyterian Church from Donkin Reserve

-One of the little known facts about Port Elizabeth of Yore is that there was another church in Main Street apart from St. Mary’s Church, known by the highly imaginative name of New Church.
-Occupying Main Street between Donkin Street and Constitutional Hill, which extended down to Main Street in those days.
+One of the little known facts about Port Elizabeth of Yore is that there was another church in Main Street apart from St. Mary’s.
+It was known by the highly imaginative name of The New Church.
+It stood in Main Street between Donkin Street and Constitutional Hill, which extended down to Main Street in those days.
 This church was initially an independent church built by the members of Union Chapel.

-Main picture: New Church is on the right looking towards the Town Hall.
-One is unable to view the Town Hall bracketing the buildings at the end of Main Street, as it did not yet exist.
-Continue reading
+Main picture: New Church is on the right looking towards the market square.
+One is unable to view the Town Hall at the end of Main Street, as it did not yet exist.